choria-legacy/marionette-collective/website/reference/basic/gettingstarted_debian.md

 On the server that you chose to configure as the ActiveMQ server:

 {% highlight console %}
-% yum install java-1.6.0-openjdk activemq
+% apt-get install openjdk-6-jre
 {% endhighlight %}

+ActiveMQ installation instructions can be found [here][ActiveMQ Getting Started].

 ### Configuring

 Initially you'll just keep it simple with a single ActiveMQ broker and a basic user setup, further security information for ActiveMQ can be found [here][SecurityWithActiveMQ]

-Place the following in _/etc/activemq/activemq.xml_ you can download this file from [GitHub][ActiveMQSingleBrokerSample]
+Place the following in your ActiveMQ configuration path as *activemq.xml*.
+You can download this file from [GitHub][ActiveMQSingleBrokerSample]

 Other examples are also available from [GitHub][ActiveMQSamples]